 There is unfortunately no allowance made for whether or not the Market Value is higher or lower than when you bought it.

-You’d also be entitled to reasonable costs for appointing a Chartered Surveyor specialising in Compulsory Purchase to negotiate for you and for a solicitor to transfer ownership to the buyer if agreement is reached.
+You’ll also be entitled to reasonable costs for appointing a Chartered Surveyor specialising in Compulsory Purchase to value, negotiate and guide you through the process and for a solicitor to transfer ownership to the buyer if agreement is reached.

-You’d also be entitled to disturbance compensation which can cover certain costs for buying somewhere else and allow you to recover costs or losses relating to your existing home such as with carpets, curtains, disconnections and reconnections.
-Entitlement does vary according to circumstance, so it’s best to get professional advice from the Chartered Surveyor who would represent you.
+You’ll also be entitled to disturbance compensation which can cover certain costs for buying somewhere else and allow you to recover costs or losses relating to your existing home such as with carpets, curtains, disconnections and reconnections.
+Entitlement does vary according to circumstances, so it’s best to get professional advice from the Chartered Surveyor representing you.